yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitmpc.md

 ### One-shot with PWA model

-Let us find the explicit solution to a variant of the MPC problem introduced in the [hybrid MPC example].
+Let us find the explicit solution to a variant of the MPC problem introduced in the [hybrid MPC example](/example/hybridmpc).
 This will be a pretty advanced example, so let us start slowly by defining the some data.

 ````matlab
 yalmip('clear')